marian222200/Hex-Game/README.md

 ## Artificial Intelligence

 The algorithm has Player vs Player, Player vs Computer and Computer vs Computer modes.
 For the last 2, there are additional settings that need to be done.
-The computer can use [Min-Max algorithm] (https://en.wikipedia.org/wiki/Minimax "More about the Min-Max algorithm") or [Alpha-Beta pruning] (https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning "More about Alpha-Beta pruning").
+The computer can use [Min-Max algorithm](https://en.wikipedia.org/wiki/Minimax "More about the Min-Max algorithm") or [Alpha-Beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning "More about Alpha-Beta pruning").
 The user of the app can also select the "difficulty" of the AI, wich sets the depth of the algorithm (a higher difficulty means a greater depth).

 ## Heuristics Used